DrErickson/autograding/README.md

 - This repo is forked from https://github.com/stevenbitner/autograding which in turn was forked from https://github.com/education/autograding/.
 - Many thanks to Steven for fixing the original autograder which has since been abandoned.
-- I may make this a separate project in the future, but for now, I will keep this as a fork
+- I may make this a separate project in the future, but for now, I will keep this as a fork.
 - One major improvement is adding a "diff" feature to the autograder output.
 This allows students to see exactly what did not match.
 - As long as I continue to use this autograder, I will continue to update the various libraries and actions as required.